Home

 general musings

-All of this begins at eight o’clock on BBC Sounds or BBC Radio Scotland.
-I’d love you to join me if you can.
+It’s a packed two hours of country music, our way from eight o’clock this Tuesday evening on BBC Sounds or BBC Radio Scotland.
+Join me if you can.

 Share: